circleci/circleci-docs/jekyll/_cci2/security.md

 - Minimise the number of secrets (private keys / environment variables) your build needs and rotate secrets regularly.
+  - It is important to rotate secrets regularly in your organization, especially as team members come and go.
+  - Rotating secrets regularly means your secrets are only active for a certain amount of time, helping to reduce possible risks if keys are compromised.
   - Ensure the secrets you _do_ use are of limited scope - with only enough permissions for the purposes of your build.
+Consider carefully adjudicating the role and permission systems of other platforms you use outside of CircleCI; for example, when using something such as IAM permissions on AWS, you should ensure that you properly assign authorization levels on a per user basis.
 - Consult your VCS provider's permissions for your organization (if you are in an organizations) and try to follow the [Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
 - Use Restricted Contexts with teams to share environment variables with a select security group.
 Read through the [contexts]({{ site.baseurl }}/2.0/contexts/#restricting-a-context) document to learn more.
 - Ensure you audit who has access to SSH keys in your organization.
 - Ensure that your team is using Two-Factor Authentication (2FA) with your VCS ([Github 2FA](https://help.github.com/en/articles/securing-your-account-with-two-factor-authentication-2fa), [Bitbucket](https://confluence.atlassian.com/bitbucket/two-step-verification-777023203.html)).
+If a user's GitHub or Bitbucket account is compromised a nefarious actor could push code or potentially steal secrets.
 - If your project is open source and public, please make note of whether or not you want to share your environment variables.
 On CircleCI, you can change a project's settings to control whether your environment variables can pass on to _forked versions of your repo_.
 This is **not enabled** by default.
 You can read more about these settings and open source security in our [Open Source Projects document]({{site.baseurl}}/2.0/oss/#security).